knime/knime-python-llm/README.md

     ]
   }
   ```
-  - Setting `justMyCode` to `false` allows stepping into library code
+  - Setting `justMyCode` to `false` allows stepping into library code.

+  - **How to attach:**
+    - Without the Debugpy Attacher extension, you must first execute the node in KNIME (so the Python process starts and waits for the debugger), and only then start the debug process in VS Code (Run & Debug > "Python: Remote Attach").
+    - This is necessary because the Python process is started by KNIME, not by VS Code.
+    - Ensure a Python file is open to see Python debug options.

 ### Debugging with the Debugpy Attacher Extension
-- For a streamlined debugging experience, you can use the [Debugpy Attacher](https://marketplace.visualstudio.com/items?itemName=ms-python.debugpy-adapter) VS Code extension.
+- For a streamlined debugging experience, you can use the [Debugpy Attacher](https://marketplace.visualstudio.com/items?itemName=DebugPyAttacher.debugpy-attacher) VS Code extension.
   - **Install the extension:**
     - Open the Extensions view in VS Code (Ctrl+Shift+X) and search for "Debugpy Attacher".
     - Click Install.